-positions on the waterfall is driven by the lifetime losses, combined with the default and recovery timing.
-Lower losses with back-loaded timing may lead to a switch back to sequential amortisation and could be more detrimental for the notes than higher losses with a front-loaded timing.
+Sensitivity to Pro rata Period: The transaction features a pro rata amortisation of notes and Schuldschein loans if certain overcollateralisation conditions are fulfilled and performance triggers are not breached.
+The length of the prorata period and therefore outflow of funds to junior positions on the waterfall is driven by the lifetime losses, combined with the default and recovery timing.
+Lower losses with back-loaded timing may lead to a later switch back to sequential amortisation and could be more detrimental for the notes than higher losses with a front-loaded timing.

 Seller-Related Risks Addressed: Commingling risk is mitigated by a cash advance mechanism that comes into effect upon the seller losing eligibility in line with Fitch's counterparty criteria.
-Payment interruption risk is addressed by the liquidity from the cash reserve fund, while Fitch views servicer continuity risk as adequately reduced by the high availability of replacement servicers in the UK market.
+Payment interruption risk is addressed by the liquidity from the cash reserve fund, while Fitch views servicer continuity risk to be adequately reduced by the high availability of replacement servicers in the UK market.